Optimal Prefix Codes with Fewer Distinct Codeword Lengths are Faster to Construct: The detailed construction method

 Using Lemma \ref{l2}, the time required by our algorithm to assign the set of weights whose optimal codeword length is the $j$-th largest, among all distinct lengths, is $O(4^{2j} \cdot n)= O(16^j \cdot n)$.
 Summing for all such lengths, the total time required by our algorithm is $\sum_{j=1}^{k} O(16^j \cdot n) = O(16^k \cdot n)$.

 Consider the case when the list of weights $W$ is presorted.
-For achieving the claimed bounds, the only point left to be mentioned is how to find the weights of $W$ smaller than the sum of the values of the smallest two nodes at level $\eta_{j}$.
-Once this sum is evaluated, we apply an exponential search that is followed by a binary search on the weights of $W$; this requires $O(\log{n_j})$ comparisons.
-Using Lemma \ref{l2}, the number of comparisons performed to assign the weights whose codeword length is the $j$-th largest among all distinct lengths is $O(9^j \cdot \log^{2j-1}{n})$.
-Summing for all such lengths, the number of comparisons performed by our algorithm is $\sum_{j=1}^{k} O(9^j \cdot \log^{2j-1}{n}) = O(9^k \cdot \log^{2k-1}{n})$.
-Our main theorem follows.
+Using Lemma \ref{l2}, the number of comparisons performed to assign the weights whose codeword length is the $j$-th largest among all distinct lengths is $O(9^j \cdot \log^{2j}{n})$.
+Summing for all such lengths, the number of comparisons performed by our algorithm is $\sum_{j=1}^{k} O(9^j \cdot \log^{2j}{n}) = O(9^k \cdot \log^{2k}{n})$.
+The next theorem follows.

-\begin{theorem} Constructing a minimum-redundancy prefix code for a set of $n$ weights can be done in $O(16^k \cdot n)$ time, where $k$ is the number of distinct codeword lengths.
-If the list of weights is presorted, the algorithm uses $O(9^k \cdot \log^{2k-1}{n})$ comparisons. \end{theorem}
+\begin{theorem} Constructing a minimum-redundancy prefix code for a set of $n$ weights presorted by value can be done using $O(9^k \cdot \log^{2k}{n})$ comparisons, where $k$ is the number of distinct codeword lengths of the output code. \end{theorem}